-2.62 The management of most of the Council's non-operational (investment) estate and transactional work such as rent-reviews, lease renewals and some disposals are dealt with by Jacobs who are the Council's outsourced property management contractor.
-The new contract has been in place since April 2018 and contains a number of KPIs in respect of performance on property transactions, void levels, rent reviews and management of the estate.
-Under the terms of the new contract Jacobs have, as their contract requires, supplied a statement of social value to set out how they have gone about meeting the social value provisions of their tender.
+2.65 The management of most of the Council's non-operational (investment) estate and transactional work such as rent-reviews, lease renewals and some disposals are dealt with by Jacobs who are the Council's outsourced property management contractor.
+The contract contains a number of KPIs in respect of performance on property transactions, void levels, rent reviews and management of the estate.
+Under the terms of the contract Jacobs have supplied a statement of social value to set out how they have gone about meeting the social value provisions of their tender.